 develop understanding of and respect for different beliefs and lifestyles.

-The curriculum is taught in phases - EYFS and Year 1, Keys Stage 1, LKS2 and UKS2.
+The curriculum is taught in phases - EYFS, Key Stage 1, LKS2 and UKS2.
 The lessons are either discrete stand-alone units or part of the cross curricular project approach.
-We plan lessons using a variety of teaching resources; including Understanding Christianity Scheme of work and the Diocesan Scheme of Work as well as linking our learning to our cross curricular projects.
+We plan lessons using a variety of teaching resources; including Understanding Christianity Scheme of Work and the Diocesan Scheme of Work as well as linking our learning to our cross curricular projects.
 The children learn RE under the following strands; Learning About strand of RE;

 Knowing it - relating to largely to believing